t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 ## Introduction

 SecureTransport is a research prototype demonstrating automated rotation of both leaf and Intermediate CA certificates and high-frequency encryption keys in a Kubernetes-native microservices architecture.
-Built on Vert.x 5.0, NATS messaging, and Cert-Manager, it addresses the operational challenges of transitioning from yearly to hourly/daily certificate rotation while implementing post-quantum cryptography (Kyber/Dilithium).
-The system achieves zero-downtime security updates through event-driven coordination, cryptographic authorization enforcement via signed ServiceBundles, and epoch-based key management with overlapping validity windows—validated continuously by high-throughput test services that prove correctness during rotation events.
+Built on Vert.x 5.0, NATS messaging, Fabric8 Kubernetes Client, Istio Ambient Mode and Cert-Manager, it addresses the operational challenges of transitioning from yearly to hourly/daily certificate rotation while implementing post-quantum cryptography (Kyber/Dilithium) secure future quarantees.
+The system achieves zero service downtime security updates through event-driven coordination, cryptographic authorization enforcement via signed ServiceBundles, and epoch-based key management with overlapping validity windows — validated continuously by high-throughput test services that prove correctness during rotation events.

 ### 1.1 The New Threat Reality
 The internet security threat landscape is undergoing a fundamental transformation driven by converging forces: state-sponsored Advanced Persistent Threat (APT) groups now operate with nation-state resources and multi-year campaign timelines, while the impending arrival of cryptographically-relevant quantum computers threatens to break the RSA and elliptic curve cryptography protecting decades of encrypted data through "harvest now, decrypt later" attacks.
-Simultaneously, the attack surface has exploded—cloud-native architectures with ephemeral microservices, IoT device proliferation, and remote work infrastructure create millions of new vulnerability points, while AI-powered automated exploitation tools enable adversaries to discover and weaponize zero-days faster than defenders can patch.
+Simultaneously, the attack surface has exploded — cloud-native architectures with ephemeral microservices, IoT device proliferation, and remote work infrastructure, hybrid self hosted / and multi vendor clusters create millions of new vulnerability points, while AI-powered automated exploitation tools enable adversaries to discover and weaponize zero-days and mis-configured clusters faster than defenders can patch.
 Certificate authorities and browser vendors are responding by mandating increasingly short certificate lifespans (from years to 90 days, with proposals for daily rotation), forcing organizations into an automation-or-die scenario where manual PKI management becomes operationally impossible.
 This perfect storm—sophisticated adversaries, quantum threats, massive attack surfaces, and compressed security lifecycles—demands not incremental improvements but fundamental architectural changes: cryptographic agility to swap algorithms on-demand, zero-trust models that verify continuously rather than authenticate once, and post-quantum cryptography deployed today to protect against tomorrow's quantum capabilities.

 ### 1.2 Industry Response

 The cybersecurity industry is responding to these escalating threats with a fundamental reimagining of trust models and cryptographic infrastructure.
 Certificate authorities and browser vendors have aggressively shortened maximum certificate lifespans—Apple's Safari and Google Chrome now enforce 398-day maximums (down from multi-year certificates), with industry momentum pushing toward 90-day validity periods by 2027 and experimental deployments testing daily or even hourly rotation.
 In parallel, NIST finalized its post-quantum cryptography standards in 2024, selecting ML-KEM (Kyber) for key encapsulation and ML-DSA (Dilithium) for digital signatures, triggering a multi-year migration timeline where organizations must implement hybrid classical+PQC schemes while managing the operational burden of 5-38x larger cryptographic artifacts.
 Regulatory frameworks are codifying these changes—the EU's NIS2 Directive, CISA's post-quantum roadmap, and emerging financial services regulations all mandate cryptographic agility: the ability to swap encryption algorithms, key sizes, and certificate authorities without application rewrites or service disruptions.

 Zero-trust architectures represent perhaps the most profound shift, abandoning the perimeter-based "castle and moat" security model that dominated for decades.
 Traditional networks assumed anything inside the firewall could be trusted—authenticate once at the VPN gateway, then freely access internal resources.
 Zero-trust inverts this: "never trust, always verify" means every request, every microservice call, every data access requires fresh cryptographic proof of identity and authorization, regardless of network location.
 In practice, this demands continuous authentication (short-lived credentials that expire in minutes or hours, not days), microsegmentation (cryptographically enforced boundaries between every service), and policy-based access control where permissions are cryptographically bound to identity tokens rather than network addresses or firewall rules.
 For certificate-based systems, zero-trust means frequent rotation isn't just a security improvement—it's a functional requirement, since long-lived certificates create windows where compromised credentials remain valid.
 This architectural shift, combined with PQC migration and compressed certificate lifespans, creates the operational crisis SecureTransport addresses: how do you rotate certificates and keys hundreds of times more frequently than before, across distributed microservices, with zero downtime and cryptographic proof of correctness?

+Most TLS vendors including open source projects are actively including Post-Quantum support into their TLS/SSL offerings as mostly alpha and beta functionality.
+As an example for open source projects:
+- **1. Open Quantum Safe (OQS) Projects:**
+   - OQS-OpenSSL - A fork of OpenSSL with post-quantum key exchange and authentication
+   - OQS-BoringSSL - Integration with Google's BoringSSL
+   - liboqs - C library for quantum-resistant cryptographic algorithms

+- **2. wolfSSL**
+   - Supports post-quantum algorithms including Kyber, Dilithium, and others
+   - Active development for PQC integration

+- **3. BoringSSL (Google)**
+   - Has experimental support for post-quantum key exchange (Kyber)
+   - Used in Chrome for PQC experiments

+- **4. s2n-tls (Amazon)**
+   - AWS's TLS implementation with post-quantum support
+   - Supports hybrid key exchange with Kyber

+- **5. Bouncy Castle**
+   - Java/C# cryptography library with PQC algorithm support

+- **6. PQConnect**
+   - Post-quantum enabled TLS libraries and tools

 **The Bottom Line:** The security practices that worked for the last decade won't protect us in the next one.